-The standard approach to solve Problems \eqref{eq:uncons_formulation_wy0} and \eqref{eq:uncons_formulation} is applying gradient-based methods.
-Several alternatives are available in this context.
-The most popular approach is considering gradient-descent (GD) algorithms such as stochastic and mini-batch GD, RMSprop, and Adam; see \cite{ruder2016overview} for a comprehensive review.
-Alternatively, second-order and pseudo-second-order methods are adopted.
-Popular choices are Newton's method, Broyden-Fletcher-Goldfarb-Shanno algorithms (see \cite{peng2011nonmonotone}, \cite{liu2018limited} and \cite{bemporad2024bfgs}), and methods tailored for nonlinear least-squares problems such as Gauss-Newton or Levenberg–Marquardt algorithms (see \cite{mirikitani2009recursive}).
+The standard approach to solving Problems \eqref{eq:uncons_formulation_wy0} and \eqref{eq:uncons_formulation} is to apply gradient-based methods.
+Several techniques are available in this context.
+The most popular approach involves gradient-descent (GD) algorithms, such as stochastic and mini-batch GD, RMSprop, and Adam; see \cite{ruder2016overview} for a comprehensive review.
+Alternatively, second-order and pseudo-second-order methods are employed.
+Popular choices include Newton's method, Broyden-Fletcher-Goldfarb-Shanno algorithms (see \cite{peng2011nonmonotone}, \cite{liu2018limited}, and \cite{bemporad2025bfgs}), and methods tailored to nonlinear least-squares problems such as the Gauss-Newton or Levenberg–Marquardt algorithms (see \cite{mirikitani2009recursive}).

-All the approaches mentioned above require computing the gradients $\nabla_\theta y_t$, which recursively depends on $\nabla_\theta y_{j}$, for all $j=1,\dots,t-1$.
-This dependence implicitly defines a dynamic relation between the gradient's samples.
+All the approaches mentioned above require computing the gradients $\nabla_\theta y_t$, which recursively depend on $\nabla_\theta y_{j}$, for all $j=1,\dots,t-1$.
+This dependence implicitly defines a dynamic relation between the gradient samples.
 If the dynamics is stable, the contribution to $\nabla_\theta y_t$ due to $\nabla_\theta y_k$, for $k \ll t$, is negligible (vanishing gradient).
 Conversely, $\nabla_\theta y_t$ is divergent if the dynamics is unstable.
-These phenomena are known as the vanishing and exploding gradient issues, respectively, and are discussed in \cite{bengio1994learning} and \cite{pascanu2013difficulty}.
-To motivate the need for our method, we begin with a simplified example that shows how the vanishing and exploding gradient issues arise in a basic scenario.
+These phenomena are known as the vanishing and exploding gradient issues, respectively.
+These, discussed in \cite{bengio1994learning,pascanu2013difficulty}, cause difficulties in the learning process such as slow convergence, inaccuracy, and numerical instability.